Durant, Nets rally past Raptors 116-103, clinch playoff spot | Taiwan News | 2021/04/28

 TAMPA, FLA.
-(AP) — Kevin Durant scored seven of his 17 points in the fourth quarter, Jeff Green had 22 points and the Brooklyn Nets beat the Toronto Raptors 116-103 Tuesday night and clinched a playoff spot.
+(AP) — Kevin Durant scored seven of his 17 points in the fourth quarter, Jeff Green had 22 points and the Brooklyn Nets clinched a playoff spot Tuesday night by rallying late to beat the Toronto Raptors 116-103.

+Trailing 90-84 early in the fourth period, Brooklyn used a game-turning 16-2 run to grab control.
+Later, Durant hit a 3-pointer with 1:47 remaining and glared at the Toronto bench after putting his team up 111-101.

+“Just all of the adversity that we’ve fought through this year with injuries, protocols, trade situations and guys being in and out of the lineup, I’m very proud of everybody in the organization top to bottom,” Durant said.

-Kyrie Irving finished with nine points, six rebounds and four assists while making just 3 of 13 shots.
-But the other seven Nets who played all finished in double figures on the night Brooklyn became the first Eastern Conference team to lock up a postseason berth.
+Kyrie Irving finished with nine points, six rebounds and four assists.
+Seven other Nets scored in double figures on the night Brooklyn became the first Eastern Conference team to lock up a playoff spot.

+“Tonight was a night where our connectivity really showed because Toronto put us under duress.
+When things weren’t going our way we could have started to splinter, but our guys stuck with it,” said Brooklyn coach Steve Nash, whose Nets made 13 of 19 shots in the fourth quarter.

 The Nets won for a third straight time and the fourth time in five games to prevent Toronto from pulling off the season sweep.
-The Raptors, who were led by Kyle Lowry’s 24 points and six 3-pointers, had their five-game home winning streak end.
-One of those victories was a 114-103 defeat of the Nets in Tampa last week.
+The Raptors, who were led by Kyle Lowry’s 24 points, had their five-game home winning streak end.
+One of those victories was a 114-103 defeat of Brooklyn last week.

+On Tuesday, Toronto got outscored 31-24 in the fourth quarter after making just 7 of 21 shots.

+“I don’t think 116 is an outlandish number for that (Brooklyn) team, but we’ve just got to score a little bit more,” Toronto coach Nick Nurse said.
+“The opportunities were there.”

 Newly signed guard Mike James scored all of his 11 points in the fourth quarter as the Nets rallied from an 83-80 deficit to start the final period.
-Blake Griffin scored 17 points off the bench, while Joe Harris added 16 points and four 3-pointers.
-Brooklyn shot 48.2%, hit 18 3-pointers and handed out 30 assists.
+Blake Griffin shot 6 of 11 and scored 17 points off the bench.

+“It seemed like there was a lot of back and forth for the majority of the game, but we were able to wear them down by the end of the game,” said Joe Harris, who had 16 points.

+It was just the 19th time all season that Durant has been on the floor with Irving because of injuries.
+The Nets are 12-7 in those games.

 Toronto was in action less than 24 hours after beating Cleveland 112-96 in Tampa on Monday.
 Back-to-back sets of games have been a problem all season for the Raptors, who are 2-12 on the second night of consecutive games.